-Work from home for a U.S. based business
+Work from home for a U.S.-based business

-If you want to work from the safety of your home in these uncertain times for a United States business, you can review HERE our available job offers and how to apply.
+If you want to work from the safety of your home in these uncertain times for a United States business, you can review HERE our available career opportunities and how to apply.
 We also advise you to read this BLOG to learn how to upload your application successfully.
 All you need is English proficiency, a personal computer/laptop, a headset, a good internet connection, and of course, you need to be incredible!

 Photo by Vlada Karpovich from Pexels